ottokart/punctuator2/README.md

 # Punctuator

-A bidirectional recurrent neural network model with attention mechanism for restoring missing punctuation in unsegmented text.
+A bidirectional recurrent neural network model with attention mechanism for restoring missing inter-word punctuation in unsegmented text.

 The model can be trained in two stages (second stage is optional):